Research For Undergraduates

 Research Honors for Physics Majors

-The Research Honors Program is one of several ways for undergraduate students to participate in faculty research projects.
+The Research Honors Program is a more formal way for undergraduate students to participate in faculty research projects.
 Such projects, if judged to be of sufficient quality and quantity, may lead to a degree with Research Honors.

 Physics 30100-30300: Honors I-III